OpenChessClub/openchessclub/README.md

 ## MongoDB setup

 If you don’t already have a MongoDB connection string, you can create a free cluster with MongoDB Atlas.
+If you choose to quick deploy with the above button, MongoDB will be automatically configured for you, although that does come with a $10/month price.

 1. Go to https://www.mongodb.com/cloud/atlas
 2. Create a free account and a new project